Sanglorian/orcus/Orcus Monsters - current.md

 > **Multiple Images** (swift, refresh 5, 6) ● **Illusion**
 > The greymalkin receives a +6 power bonus to AC.
 Each time an attack misses the greymalkin, the bonus decreases by 2.

-*The creature appears to be some sort of predatory cat, resembling a smoke-gray leopard with an unusually bestial snout.The air around it seems to shimmer, not unlike a heat mirage, and without a sound a second identical creature appears to the left.*
+*The creature appears to be some sort of predatory cat, resembling a smoke-gray leopard with an unusually bestial snout.
+The air around it seems to shimmer, not unlike a heat mirage, and without a sound a second identical creature appears to the left.*

 # Shapeshifter Slime